iaeiou/blue-plankton-2/content/posts/winter-driving.md

 I felt I had to add some polite pressure to get _anyone_ to come out.
 (I reminded them of the -6°F temperatures outside.)

-> Self-reliance is a key part of rural life here.
+> Self-reliance is part of rural life here.

-The folks at AAA seemed disorganized, inexperienced, and hapless in a true winter climate emergency.
+The folks at AAA seemed disorganized, inexperienced, and hapless.

 To be fair, I had never experienced that kind of goofiness from AAA before nor have I since.
+I have used them several times since and they've been completely reliable.

-I recommend you make some local connections before winter in the event AAA cannot help you within a reasonable time frame.
+However, I recommend you make some local connections before winter in the event AAA cannot help you within a reasonable time frame.

 * Make a connection to a local tow truck driver who's available 24/7 and get his number.
 * As a backup, connect with new friends and agree to help each other out if one of you gets stranded by the side of the road.